| |

 3 Days in Busan: Complete Guide + Itinerary

-Before moving to Seoul, we had no idea how important it is to have the right tools at our disposal.
-Not only because we did not speak or read Korean, but also because common things such as Google Maps do not work in South Korea.
+Before moving to Seoul, we had no idea how important it is to have the right tools.
+Not only because we did not speak or read Korean but also because everyday things such as Google Maps do not work in South Korea.

 Stay Connected: SIM Card with T-Money for Seamless Travel

-The T-money card is a rechargeable smart fare card used for public transportation in South Korea, including buses, subways, and even taxis.
+The T-money card is a rechargeable card used for public transportation in South Korea, including buses, subways, and even taxis.

 It is widely used in major cities such as Seoul and Busan.
 The card can also be used to make small purchases at certain convenience stores and vending machines.